simonjwright/ASIS/doc/html/gnatcheck_rm/_sources/gnatcheck_rm/predefined_rules.txt

 .. code-block:: ada
+   :emphasize-lines: 3

   subtype S is Integer range 1..N;
   ...
-  for I in S loop
+  for I in S loop        --  NO FLAG
      ...
   end loop;